Skip to content

 Clientele

-As python developers ourselves, we know what makes good, readable, idiomatic python.
+As a python developer I know what makes good, readable, idiomatic python.

-We also feel like we have a grasp on the best tools to be using in our python projects.
+I also feel like I have a pretty good grasp on the best tools to be using in our python projects as I'm involved in the community and constantly trying out new stuff.

-By starting with a client library that we like to use, and working backwards, we were able to build a client generator that produced something that python developers actually wanted.
+By starting with a client library that I like to use, and working backwards, I was able to build a client generator that produced something that I felt that python developers actually wanted.

-But what is it exactly that we aimed to do with Clientele, why is this the OpenAPI Python client that you should use?
+But why is this the OpenAPI Python client that I think everyone should use?

 Strongly-typed inputs and outputs